offektziperman/offektziperman.github.io/_publications/2010-10-01-paper-title-number-2.md

 permalink: /publication/2010-10-01-paper-title-number-2
 excerpt: 'Addressing the giant clumps in high-redshift disc galaxies, we evaluate the conditions for clump survival versus disruption by supernova feedback in a disc dynamical timescale.
 We compare the energy deposited by supernova bubbles in the clump gas to the its gravitational binding energy in the clump, in the spirit of (Dekel & Silk 1986) and Toomre violent disk instability (Dekel, Sari & Ceverino 2009).
 We find that long-lived clumps tend to exist above a clump threshold mass, near the Toomre mass, in galaxies above a critical mass, above a threshold gas fraction, and with relatively

 low central mass of bulge and dark matter.
-They are not expected to exist if the en- ergy per supernova is well above the typical value, if the stellar initial mass function is

-top-heavy, or if the star-formation-rate efficiency is higher than commonly assumed.
+They are not expected to exist if the energy per supernova is well above the typical value, if the stellar initial mass function is top-heavy, or if the star-formation-rate efficiency is higher than commonly assumed.
-Status In preparation'
+Status: In preparation'